wp-config.php Generator Tool Online

 wp-config.php Generator: FAQ

-How are WordPress secret keys and salts generated?
+How are the authentication keys and salts created?

 Thinking About Leaving Slow WordPress Hosting?